-If you are aware of Mothelove’s herbal supplement products, then you probably know that we offer both Moringa (Malunggay) and More Milk Moringa breastfeeding supplements.
-In regards to their names and differences, Motherlove has received many questions about these two specific products and how they differ from one another.
+If you are aware of Motherlove’s herbal supplement products, then you probably know that we offer both Moringa and More Milk Moringa breastfeeding supplements.
+In regard to their names and differences, Motherlove has received many questions about these two specific products and how they differ from one another.

 In this blog, we will define these two products and make clear distinctions between them.
 This way, moms can make informed decisions about their breastfeeding supplements, while simultaneously choosing a supplement that fits the needs of their specific breastfeeding journeys.

-To first understand the difference between Moringa (Malunggay) and More Milk Moringa, it is important to understand the herb that is in both breastfeeding supplements.
-Moringa, sometimes called Malunggay, is known to be a natural galactagogue.
+To first understand the difference between Moringa and More Milk Moringa, it is important to understand the herb that is in both breastfeeding supplements.
+Moringa, sometimes called malunggay, is known to be a natural galactagogue.

 Moringa oleifera contains a wide variety of proteins, vitamins, and minerals, including but are not limited to:

 Aside from containing multiple varieties of vitamins and essential minerals, Moringa is rich in antioxidants, such as Quercetin and Chlorogenic Acid.
 Both of these antioxidants have been found to help moderate blood sugar and lower blood pressure.